 - CBC: As previously discussed, a CBC test measures white blood cells.
 A higher-than-average WBC count may indicate an infection, and too few WBCs suggest you’re at risk of future infection.

 - Blood culture: A blood test that identifies what type of bacteria or fungi caused the infection in your blood.
 These tests are collected independent of other blood tests.

 - Prothrombin time and partial thromboplastin time (PT and PTT), platelet count, and d-dimer: Sepsis often negatively affects blood clotting.
 If the PT and PTT tests are elevated, it can suggest your blood is poorly clotting, and forming unseen clots in vessels throughout your body.

-All of these blood conditions/diseases are serious, and many life-threatening, but hematologists are well trained and highly knowledgeable in the treatment of all blood ailments, making them an integral cog in the medical apparatus.
+All of these blood diseases are serious, and they can become life-threatening.
+However, hematologists are well trained and highly knowledgeable in the treatment of all blood conditions, making them an integral cog in the medical apparatus.